 The Article demonstrates the utility of this approach through a case study of American Indian advocacy from 1978 to 2012.
 American Indians started lobbying more frequently in the 1970s even though they lacked political power and the odds appeared stacked against them.
 My account produces a richer narrative about how and why this happened.
 It reveals that multiple factors influenced American Indians to pursue legislative strategies, and that these factors often interacted with one another to encourage or undercut the development of American Indian advocacy strategies over time.
 In particular, this account of American Indian legislative advocacy highlights how institutional dynamics may influence lobbying strategies.
-As a result, it encourages scholars and advocates to question the conventional narrative about when and why groups lobby and to think more carefully and critically about the multitude of possible interactions among different institutions and how those dynamics affect advocates' strategic choices.
+As a result, it encourages scholars and advocates to question the conventional narrative about the multitude of possible interactions among different institutions and how those dynamics affect advocates' strategic choices.